avr-aics-riken/HIVE/doc/insitu_interface.md

 The pointer passed to In-Situ data strucure is not free'ed or overwritten by HiveCore/SceneScript.

-And the pointer must be valid until the rendering finishes in HiveCore, i.e. the pointer must be valid just after calling `render()` method in SceneScript.
+And the pointer must be valid until the rendering finishes in HiveCore, i.e. the pointer must be valid just before calling `render()` method in SceneScript.

-Users manually frees memory after the rendering finishes if required.
+Users manually frees memory or overwrite data(e.g. the result of next timestep) after the rendering finishes if required.

 ## Example